yayyyyshi/multimodal_rag/README.md

 # Retrieval-Augmented Multimodal Reasoning over Images, Text, Tables and Reports

-Minor Project (ETMN600) · Amity School of Engineering & Technology · Dept. of AI Jyoti (A023119823037) · Yashika Verma (A023119823014) · Guide: Dr. Jitender Jadon

 A multimodal RAG system built from scratch.
 It answers questions about PDFs, images and spreadsheets by **retrieving evidence** (text passages, tables, charts and figures) and letting an **open-source LLM** (Qwen) reason over it.
 Every answer **cites its sources**, and the model says